2009/09/09-10: In Konya

 The next day, we visited the Mevlana Museum for more about Rumi and his order.
 Pausing outside, I found myself watching nervously for groups of boys.
 We looked over at two lads who responded by smiling at us and saying, “Welcome to Konya!”
 So much for my fears.

 We’ve discussed between ourselves and theorized at length as to why some local kids feel we are targets to be harassed and asked for money, while many more are so pleasant.
 Also, we have yet to meet an adult who has not been prepared to go to extremes to be helpful.
 Will the yobbish youths suddenly become civilized when they turn twenty?
-What shocks us us most is well-dressed well-fed boys, often on shiny new bikes, who simply ask us for “Money?”
+What shocks us most is well-dressed well-fed boys, often on shiny new bikes, who simply ask us for “Money?”
 Perhaps the view that anyone from “The West” has pockets overflowing with valuable currency stems from having grandfathers who worked on road crews in Switzerland and Germany, and who returned to Turkey with full pockets.
-But we find Turkish prices approach Canadian ones, and the exchange rate is far from what it was in that era.
-And most of all, I find it insulting to be viewed as an ATM, and know full well that handouts teach nothing of value.
+We find Turkish prices approach Canadian ones, and the exchange rate is far less favourable to us than it was in that era.
+Most of all, I find it insulting to be viewed as an ATM, and know full well that handouts teach nothing of value.
 We are waiting for thoughtful conversation with an English-speaking Turk to solicit his/her viewpoint for improved cross-cultural understanding of this behaviour.

 The Tourism Info people directed to a book store where we found a more detailed road map.
 We still had slowly leaking tires, and were fed up with constantly pumping, so we bought and installed four new tubes, discarding all but one of the old ones after inspection in the sink.